Overseas Visitor Health Cover (OVHC)

 In-hospital treatment

-With an OVHC policy, depending on your level of cover you have the option to receive hospital treatment through the public or private system.
-If you have a visa compliant policy, you will at minimum receive the same coverage as an Australian resident through the public system.
+With an OVHC policy, depending on your level of cover, you have the option to receive hospital treatment through the public or private system.
+If you have a visa compliant policy, you will at minimum receive the same coverage as an Australian resident through the public Australian healthcare system.
 If you want the benefits of treatment through the private system, your insurer will usually have an agreement with some private hospitals to cover certain fees.
-It is also important to understand what exclusions your policy has as not all policies are the same.
+It’s also important to understand what exclusions your policy has, as not all policies are the same.

 Out-of-hospital treatment

 Many policies will offer cover for some out-of-hospital treatment, such as visits to a doctor or medical services like pathology and radiology.
-Your healthcare provider may charge more than what your policy will cover for these services, in these instances you will need to pay the difference out-of-pocket.
-You also may want to consider taking out extras cover, which can be added to your OVHC policy to cover health services such as dental and physiotherapy.
+Your healthcare provider may charge more than what your policy will cover for these services; in these instances, you will need to pay the difference out-of-pocket.
+For further peace of mind, you may also want to consider taking out extras cover alongside your standard hospital cover.
+Extras cover can be added to your OVHC policy or taken out separately to help pay some or all of the medical costs for out-of-hospital health services such as dental and physiotherapy.

 Ambulance cover

-Most OVHC policies will include ambulance cover if it’s deemed medically necessary by the ambulance service.
+Most OVHC policies will include ambulance cover for medically necessary ambulance services.
 It’s important to understand what your policy covers to avoid unwanted out-of-pocket costs so check these details with your provider.

 Waiting periods